|

 - This

-Boost brand will
+Boost brand would

 long

-CDMA offering soon.
+CDMA offering quickly.

 3.